larray-project/larray/doc/source/tutorial/pandas.rst

     df = pop.to_frame()
     df

-Inversely, to convert a DataFrame into an Array object, use the function :py:func:`aslarray`:
+Inversely, to convert a DataFrame into an Array object, use the function :py:func:`asarray`:

 .. ipython:: python

-    pop = aslarray(df)
+    pop = asarray(df)
     pop